Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 - During this period, the Hispanic influences are found in some of the traditional Filipino folk dances, music, language, literature, and religion

 - Spanish cultures and stories used to be taught in schools

 Whether this is conclusive or otherwise, The Miraculous Cow is a tale of ingenuity.
-Although the exploitation of the ignorance was despicable and uncalled for, it is still a good read.
-In most of the Filipino folk tales, making fun of the 'simple folks' is not unusual.
+Although the exploitation of ignorance was despicable and uncalled for, it is still a good read.
+In most Filipino folk tales, making fun of the 'simple folks' is not unusual.